 It’s hard to find another food that has more nutrition packed into it than the humble egg.
-A large egg has 6 grams of protein and only 70 calories.
-Eggs are also full of iron, vitamins A, E, D, and B12, folate, protein, selenium and much more.
+Two large eggs have 13 grams of protein and only 160 calories.
+Eggs are also full of iron, vitamins A, E, D and B12, folate, protein, selenium and much more.
 Eggs build healthy skin and eye tissue, strengthen bone and teeth, protect against heart disease, build and repair muscle, produce new cells… the list is enormous.
 There’s so much nutritional power in such a tiny, humble food!

 O is for on-farm programs

-We have plenty of letters left to come—stay tuned for part three of our From E to Z series!
+We have plenty of letters left to come —read more in part three of our From E to Z series!

 1 Egg Farmers of Canada